Lawmakers can’t cite local examples of trans girls in sports

 Only one state, Idaho, has enacted a law curtailing trans students’ sports participation, and that 2020 measure is blocked by a court ruling.

-“This is not about sports,” he said. ”It’s a way to attack trans people.”
+“This is not about sports,” Strangio said.
+“It’s a way to attack trans people.”

 Some states’ school athletic organizations already have rules about trans participation in sports: 19 states allow full inclusion of trans athletes; 16 have no clear-cut statewide policy; seven emulate the NCAA’s rule by requiring hormone therapy for trans girls; and eight effectively ban trans girls from girls’ teams, according to attorney Asaf Orr of the National Center for Lesbian Rights.